 Individuals who engage with the center learn to build a foundation of well-being that enables them to

 - experience a deepening sense of personal meaning in their lives

 - increase their ability to creatively solve problems

 - become more resilient and develop a greater capacity to respond to challenging and stressful situations

 The center serves both individuals and organizations, including

 - Lifelong learners and organizations

 - Industry leaders, practitioners, and executive coaches

-The center offers a minor for undergraduate students, a living-learning community for students, professional certificate programs for adults and certified coaches, and research activities that contribute to the knowledge on positive psychology, mindfulness, leadership, and well-being.
+The center offers a minor for undergraduate students, a living-learning community for students, professional certificate programs for adults in topics such as leadership coaching, and research activities that contribute to the knowledge on positive psychology, mindfulness, leadership, and well-being.
 They provide the public with opportunities to attend non-credit, interactive events that incorporate the science and practices related to well-being, positive psychology, leadership, personal and organizational transformation, and mindfulness.
 These programs include conferences, retreats, workshops, and speakers series.